 One of Spotify’s killer features is the ability to share collaborative playlists with other Spotify users.
 Apple music doesn’t quite take it to that extent, but it is possible to share playlists with your friends using Apple’s music service.
 In fact, it’s even possible to share one-way editable playlists that dynamically update on the recipient end once it’s added to their Apple Music library.
 We’ll show you how in this post.

-How to share an Apple Music playlist
+Share an Apple Music playlist on iPhone and iPad

 Once the playlist has been added to the recipient’s Apple Music library, any changes that the creator of the playlist makes will automatically show up on the recipient’s end.
 For example, you can rearrange the order of songs, you can add or remove tracks, and the playlist will update accordingly.
 You can also change the playlist cover image, or change the name of the playlist, and those changes, too, will reflect on the recipient end.

 As a side note, if the recipient has offline downloading enabled for the entire playlist, then new songs added by the playlist creator will be downloaded on demand when possible.

 For other help with the Music app, check out these helpful how-tos.

 - How to create and edit playlists in the Music app on iPhone and iPad